highbyte/dotnet-6502/docs/desktop-apps/avalonia-desktop.md

 ## CLI arguments

-The desktop app can be launched from the command line with arguments to control logging, scripting, debug adapter, and remote control.
+The desktop app can be launched from the command line with arguments for automated startup (system selection, program / disk loading, C64 BASIC paste), scripting, logging, the debug adapter, and remote control.

 --8<-- "cli-arguments-reference.md"